schizza/SWS-12500-custom-component/README.md

 ![GitHub Downloads](https://img.shields.io/github/downloads/schizza/SWS-12500-custom-component/total?label=downloads%20%28all%20releases%29)
 ![Latest release downloads](https://img.shields.io/github/downloads/schizza/SWS-12500-custom-component/latest/total?label=downloads%20%28latest%29)

-# Integrates your Sencor SWS 12500 or 16600, GARNI, BRESSER weather stations seamlessly into Home Assistant
+# Integrates your Sencor SWS 12500, SWS16600, SWS 10500, GARNI, BRESSER weather stations seamlessly into Home Assistant

 This integration will listen for data from your station and passes them to respective sensors.
-It also provides the ability to push data to Windy API.
+It also provides the ability to push data to `Windy API` or `Pocasi Meteo`.

-_This custom component replaces [old integration via Node-RED and proxy server](https://github.com/schizza/WeatherStation-SWS12500)._
+### In the next major release, I there will be support for Ecowitt stations as well

 ---